pantheon-org/opencode-warcraft-notifications/docs/API.md

 - `soundsDir?: string` - Custom directory for sound file storage
 - `faction?: Faction` - Which faction sounds to play (default: 'both')

+For schema validation and IDE autocomplete support, see the [Schema Validation Guide](VALIDATE_SCHEMA.md).

 #### Functions

 ##### `getConfigDir()`